That’s right: LEGALLY BLONDE

 If you recall, all her major insights throughout the movie (especially in a legal sense) arrive BECAUSE of her “special knowledge” of fashion and hair.
 This is knowledge she had BEFORE the movie even began … And really, why should Elle’s interest in fashion and hair mark her out as a “bimbo”?
 Why isn’t her knowledge valuable?
 When broken down like this, it’s immediately apparent any assumption that people’s interests “make” them vaccuous is in itself, ultimately vaccuous.

 Lesson 3: Characters don’t have to change everything about themselves in order to make important realisations.
-It makes a refreshing change to see characters make important realisations BECAUSE OF who they are.
+It makes a refreshing change to see characters make important realisations BECAUSE OF who they are, using knowledge they already had.

-So next time you’re coming up with characters, don’t think of how the STORY changes them … but how WHO the characters are INFORMS the story and what happens.
+So next time you’re coming up with characters, don’t think of how the story changes them … Instead, think how WHO the characters are INFORMS the story and what happens.
 You may surprise yourself – and your spec script’s reader.

 For B2W offers and free stuff first, join my EMAIL LIST